Refinitiv/nginx-sticky-module-ng/README.md

 - delimiter: delimiter to add a cookie from the backend

 Cookie settings:
-- name:    the name of the cookie used to track the persistant upstream srv;
+- `name`: the name of the cookie used to track the persistant upstream srv;
-  default: route
+  default: `route`

-- domain:  the domain in which the cookie will be valid
+- `domain`: the domain in which the cookie will be valid
   default: none.
 Let the browser handle this.

-- path:    the path in which the cookie will be valid
+- `path`: the path in which the cookie will be valid
-  default: /
+  default: `/`

-- expires: the validity duration of the cookie
+- `expires`: the validity duration of the cookie
   default: nothing.
 It's a session cookie.
   restriction: must be a duration greater than one second

-- secure    enable secure cookies; transferred only via https
+- `secure`: enable secure cookies; transferred only via https
-- httponly  enable cookies not to be leaked via js
+- `httponly`: enable cookies not to be leaked via js
+- `hide_cookie`: does not send cookies to the client side
+  This is to use cookies exclusively for routing only.
+  You can set it to the upstream block, or set `sticky_hide_cookie` in a server or location block.

 # Detail Mechanism